AlanFreed/FijLung.jl/README.md

 ## Functions

-The following functions supply the raw data that are to be fit with splines.
+The following functions supply the raw data that are fit with splines.
+These data, which reside on [github](https::/github.com/AlanFreed/FijLung.jl), are downloaded at runtime.

-Returns an array of physical scalars (`PhysicalFields.ArrayOfPhysicalScalars`) and an array of physical tensors (`PhysicalFields.ArrayOfPhysicalTensors`) that hold the time *t* (in seconds) and the nine components of a deformation gradient *F<sub>ij</sub>*, respectively, at the first location sequenced over an interval of 34 milliseconds.
+The following functions return an array of physical scalars (`PhysicalFields.ArrayOfPhysicalScalars`) and an array of physical tensors (`PhysicalFields.ArrayOfPhysicalTensors`) that hold the time *t* (in seconds) and the nine components of a deformation gradient *F<sub>ij</sub>*, respectively, at the 1<sup>st</sup> location sequenced over an interval of 34 milliseconds.

 ```
 function t_loc1()::ArrayOfPhysicalScalars
 function F_loc1()::ArrayOfPhysicalTensors
 ```

-Returns an array of physical scalars (`PhysicalFields.ArrayOfPhysicalScalars`) and an array of physical tensors (`PhysicalFields.ArrayOfPhysicalTensors`) that hold the time *t* (in seconds) and the nine components of a deformation gradient *F<sub>ij</sub>*, respectively, at the second location sequenced over an interval of 34 milliseconds.
+The following functions returnsan array of physical scalars (`PhysicalFields.ArrayOfPhysicalScalars`) and an array of physical tensors (`PhysicalFields.ArrayOfPhysicalTensors`) that hold the time *t* (in seconds) and the nine components of a deformation gradient *F<sub>ij</sub>*, respectively, at the 2<sup>nd</sup> location sequenced over an interval of 34 milliseconds.

 ```
 function t_loc2()::ArrayOfPhysicalScalars
 function F_loc2()::ArrayOfPhysicalTensors
 ```

-Returns an array of physical scalars (`PhysicalFields.ArrayOfPhysicalScalars`) and an array of physical tensors (`PhysicalFields.ArrayOfPhysicalTensors`) that hold the time *t* (in seconds) and the nine components of a deformation gradient *F<sub>ij</sub>*, respectively, at the third location sequenced over an interval of 34 milliseconds.
+The following functions return an array of physical scalars (`PhysicalFields.ArrayOfPhysicalScalars`) and an array of physical tensors (`PhysicalFields.ArrayOfPhysicalTensors`) that hold the time *t* (in seconds) and the nine components of a deformation gradient *F<sub>ij</sub>*, respectively, at the 3<sup>rd</sup> location sequenced over an interval of 34 milliseconds.

 ```
 function t_loc3()::ArrayOfPhysicalScalars